-- > The gross weight specified by the manufacturer must not be exceeded. - > The identification plate and rear lights must not be covered. - > The maximum permissible payload of the bike rack is 60 kg. - When loading the bike rack, observe the centre of gravity.
-If the bike rack is only loaded with one bicycle, position the bicycle as closely as possible to the vehicle wall. - ▷ Driving with a folded out bike rack without bicycles is not permitted. - Before every journey, check: Is the bike rack without bicycles folded in correctly?
+- > The identification plate and rear lights must not be covered. - > The maximum permissible payload of the bike rack is 60 kg. - When loading the bike rack, observe the centre of gravity.
+If the bike rack is only loaded with one bicycle, position the bicycle as closely as possible to the vehicle wall. - Driving with a folded out bike rack without bicycles is not permitted. - Before every journey, check: Is the bike rack without bicycles folded in correctly?
 Are the bicycles securely fastened to the bike rack using the bike rack belts?